-State agency staff tasked with conducting and reviewing personnel investigations on behalf of a state agency shall complete the Oregon Department of Administrative Services (DAS) required self-directed investigation training prior to conducting personnel investigations.
+State agency staff tasked with conducting and reviewing personnel investigations on behalf of a state agency shall complete the Oregon Department of Administrative Services (DAS) required self-directed investigation training, DAS – CHRO – Conducting Discrimination and Harassment Investigations in the Workplace, prior to conducting personnel investigations.

 Investigation case tracking

-State agencies shall use the Statewide Human Resources Information System maintained by DAS to track agency personnel complaints and investigations conducted by the state agency regarding allegations of workplace policy violations and workplace related misconduct.
+State agencies shall use the Statewide Human Resources Information System (HRIS) maintained by DAS to track agency personnel complaints and investigations conducted by the state agency regarding allegations of workplace policy violations and workplace related misconduct.

-It is the responsibility of the employing agency to submit and track investigations using the Statewide Human Resources Information System for investigations conducted on their behalf by a third party.
+It is the responsibility of the employing agency to submit and track investigations using the Statewide HRIS for investigations conducted on their behalf by a third party.

 Exceptions may be made in limited circumstances (i.e. to maintain confidentiality or avoid conflicts of interest) at the discretion of the employing agency or DAS Chief Human Resources Office (CHRO).
 CHRO may create and maintain case tracking under these circumstances.